technmsg/blog/v2/content/solar/solar-ongoing.md

 All in, the system cost was **$16,965**.
 That includes panels, inverter, materials, permits, labor, monitoring, service, postage for grant applications, etc.

-To date, I've received $9,870 back from numerous sources:
+To date, I've received $10,190 back from numerous sources:

 * $5,089 Residential Renewable Energy Tax Credit (30% of system cost)
 * $1,283 Solar Equipment Property Tax Credit (one time)
 * $1,000 Residential Clean Energy Grant Program (one time)
-* $661 in SREC proceeds
-* $815 in utility bill reductions (from energy I generated rather than bought)
+* $992 in utility bill reductions (from energy I generated rather than bought)
+* $675 in SREC proceeds
-* $500 "thank you" gift card from SEW
+* $500 "thank you" gift card from [Solar Energy World](https://www.solarenergyworld.com/)
-* $500 in referral fees from SEW
+* $500 in referral fees from Solar Energy World
+* $128 in credit from power production warranty
 * $22 in utility generation credits

-That makes my out-of-pocket cost **$7,096**.
+That makes my out-of-pocket cost **$6,775**.

 I'm still expecting the following credits:

 * $2,350 in [SREC](https://en.wikipedia.org/wiki/Solar_Renewable_Energy_Certificate) sales over the first 14 years (assuming 40&cent; on the dollar of [SACP](http://www.srectrade.com/blog/srec-pricing/solar-alternative-compliance-payment-sacp)), although lately supply in Maryland has greatly exceeded demand, [impacting SREC market prices](http://www.srectrade.com/srec_markets/maryland) in a major way
 * ongoing utility bill reductions
+* potential credits from the power production warranty

 At install time, my out-of-pocket cost after all government incentives was estimated to be $5,335.